 We only keep your personal data for as long as we actually need it.
 By way of example, we will keep:

 - for marketing purposes a record of public event bookers whilst active and then delete two years after the last event booked.

-- a record of Friends and Benefactors scheme members as long as the contact is active and for two years after membership lapses or is cancelled.
+- a record of Members' and Benefactors' details as long as the contact is active and for two years after membership lapses or is cancelled.

 A full copy of our retention schedule is available on request.